iobroker-community-adapters/ioBroker.places/README.md

 There is just one mandatory configuration value: the radius (meters) which will be used to identify the current location of a user.
 The location of ioBroker is used to identify users being "at home", other places can be added as part of the configuration.

 * **Radius** (_mandatory_) should be the radius in meters used to check whether the user is at a specific place (home or custom).
-* **Places** is a flexible lsit containing custom places where each place should have valid values for name, latitude and longitude.
+* **Custom Places** is a flexible list containing custom places where each place should have valid values for name, latitude and longitude.

 ## Usage